go-delve/delve/Documentation/cli/README.md

-# Configuration
+# Configuration and Command History

-Delve can be configured via the configuration file located in `$HOME/.config/dlv/config.yml`.
+If `$XDG_CONFIG_HOME` is set, then configuration and command history files are located in `$XDG_CONFIG_HOME/dlv`.
+Otherwise, they are located in `$HOME/.config/dlv` on Linux and `$HOME/.dlv` on other systems.

-You can open the file and discover all the configurable options and their default value.
+The configuration file `config.yml` contains all the configurable options and their default values.
+The command history is stored in `.dbg_history`.

-# History

-The command history of delve debugger is stored in `$HOME/.config/dlv/.dbg_history`.

 # Commands